Dates: 19-27 February 2022 (8 days, 8 nights)

 Day 1 - South Coast waterfalls and Vik

-Sunrise shoot in the lava fields just outside Reykjavik.
-Return to Reykjavik for breakfast, packup, and quick trip meeting at hotel.
-Then we'll depart Reykjavik on our journey around Iceland, making sure to stop by a field with the friendly Icelandic horses and possibly an Icelandic church.
+Early morning pickup from either the Keflavik International Airport or area hotels.
+Then we'll depart Keflavik on our journey around Iceland, making sure to stop by Reykjanes Peninsula geothermal areas and lava fields, and fields with the friendly Icelandic horses and possibly an Icelandic church.
 We'll visit the famous waterfalls of Seljalandsfoss and Skogafoss and some lesser known falls that you can walk behind like Kvernufoss, which for photographers will be much more interesting and less tourist crowds.
 Depending on the weather, light and time, we'll then check in to hotel quickly and go back out for a sunset shoot around the Vik black sand beaches and Reynisdrangar pinnacles.
 After a late dinner, Night/aurora shoot if clear weather over Dyroleay, or over iconic waterfalls like Skogafoss.

 Day 2 - Vik coastlines and Skaftafell glaciers